Wentzel-DevDocs/sample-docs-as-code-hello-docs/docs-updates.md

 # Docs updates

-As of 2025-07-15, this sample is at **0.1.0**.
+As of 2025-08-12, this sample is at **0.1.0-dev**.

-Latest change: Initial docs scaffold and home page.
+Latest change: Add getting started content.

 Product: Hullo CLI.
 Publish slug: `helloapi`.